dashpay/dash-wallet/wallet/README.md

 	git pull
     gradle clean assemble_testNet3Debug -x test

-To install the app on your Android device, use
+To install the app on your Android device, use:

     # first time only
     sudo apt install android-tools-adb